-Every year leading up to the start of semester one in September and the start of the second semester in January, Welcome Days are held for incoming exchange students.
+Every year leading up to the start of semester one in September and the start of the second semester in January, Welcome Days are held for incoming international students.
 These weeks are a chance for students to become better acquainted with the university.

-During these events, participants have the opportunity to improve their skills in French as a foreign language (FLE) thanks to classes taught by the department of Languages (DDL).
+During these events, exchange students have the opportunity to improve their skills in French as a foreign language (FLE) thanks to classes taught by the department of Languages (DDL).
 Students are grouped based on a language placement test they take at the beginning of the Welcome Days.
 Students may also attend university methodology classes for each discipline as well as research method classes offered by the library in order to support students with using the online resources.

-At the start of the Welcome Days there is an introductory meeting at which representatives give information about various university associations and services, such as the International Relations Department, the sports services and the Student Life Service.
+At the start of the Welcome Days, there are two introductory meetings (for exchange students and full degree students), at which representatives give information about various university associations and services, such as the International Relations Department, the sports services and the Student Life Service.

-The Welcome Days finish with a cocktail reception which is a chance for students to meet and get to know each other.
+The Welcome Days finish with a cocktail reception which is a chance for exchange students to meet and get to know each other.